hydrogadget/hydrogadget.github.com/content/design-decisions-raspberry.md

 in as well.
 Eliminating water waste is easy once it is highly automated.

-Additionally, we'd like to use the HydroGadget as a demostration platform for showing how valuable public data APIs are.
+Additionally, we'd like to use the HydroGadget as a demonstration platform for showing how valuable public data APIs are.
 Our phase one plans are to screen scrape the water utility's website to determine the restriction schedule, but eventually we'd like to work with them to develop a web API that the HydroGadget